Colin Page: Coaching career and death

 Wisden called Page's appointment as Second XI captain in 1960 the "turning-point" in his career.
-The players he captained were the nucleus of the Kent side which won the 1967 Gillette Cup and went on to claim eight one-day cricket trophies during the 1970s.
-He was particularly instrumental in promoting Brian Luckhurst to the county's First XI, recommending him when an opening became available for a batsman in 1961, and was influential in Luckhurst's recall to the side in 1962 and in his promotion to opening batsman the following season.
+The players he captained were the nucleus of the Kent team which won the 1967 Gillette Cup and went on to claim eight one-day cricket trophies during the 1970s.
+He was particularly instrumental in promoting Brian Luckhurst to the county's First XI, recommending him when an opening became available for a batsman in 1961, and was influential in Luckhurst's recall to the team in 1962 and in his promotion to opening batsman the following season.
 Luckhurst went on to play almost 500 times for Kent and in 21 Test matches for England.

-The side had also won the 1970 County Championship, their first Championships since the period before the First World War, and when Page succeeded Les Ames as Kent's manager in 1975 the side were joint winners of the Championship in 1977 and won the competition outright the following season.
+The team had also won the 1970 County Championship, their first Championships since the period before the First World War, and when Page succeeded Les Ames as Kent's manager in 1975 the team were joint winners of the Championship in 1977 and won the competition outright the following season.
 According to Paul Farbrace, who coached Kent and the Sri Lanka national cricket team, he favoured man-management rather than expert coaching, although he clashed with Mike Denness soon after becoming manager, leading to Denness leaving the club.
 In 1981 Page became Kent's Director of Youth Cricket, a role he held until shortly before his death.
 He lived at Offham and was Chairman of Offham Cricket Club between 1968 and 1971.

 Page died in a car crash at Tunbridge Wells in 1990 whilst driving home from a coaching session at Sevenoaks.
 He was aged 60.
 A scholarship in his memory is presented to a Kent Academy player each year.